 - 11.1.
-Support to a Member shall be provided solely in order for the Member to fulfil his or her duties. - 11.2.
+Support to a Member shall be provided solely in order for the Member to fulfil their duties. - 11.2.
 This support shall only be provided with the approval of the Chief Executive who shall be entitled to inspect any documents produced.